 Decisions taken at an EC meeting may be confirmed by a simple majority vote, which may include the Chair.
 In the event of a voting tie, the Chair of the meeting will have a further casting vote.

 If deemed appropriate by the Executive Committee, a decision at the Annual Business Meeting of Members shall require a majority of votes of the Ordinary Members and Honorary Members present.
 In the event of a voting tie, the Chair of the meeting will have a further casting vote.

 When deemed appropriate, voting by the Executive Board, the Board of Directors, or the general membership may be carried out electronically.

 There shall be an annual subscription, the level of which will be decided by the Executive Committee in consultation with the Treasurer, and payable by direct debit to the Society’s bank on an annual basis.
 The membership year will be from the 1st June.
 Associate Members, Affiliate Members and Emeritus Members will be permitted a reduced subscription rate, at a level to be decided by the Executive Committee in consultation with the Treasurer.
 The ISHA may also receive grant support from external sources including, but not limited to, grant-giving bodies and orthopaedic manufacturers.

-ISHA will manage the funds of the Society in a financially efficient manner which may include the formation of a Charitable Foundation.
+ISHA will manage the funds of the Society in a financially efficient manner which may include the formation of a Charitable Organisation.